AnnaRaman/Milestone-project-1/README.md

 2) contact form template by Bootstrapious

 ####Media
-The photo I used as a background image is from <link>Pexels</link> who provide a library of stock images
+The photo I used as a background image is from <link>Pexels  who provide a library of stock images

 ####Acknowledgements
 contact form template by Bootstrapious